Three Types of Self-Confidence That Will Help Your Writing Career (and How to Boost Yours)

 This post was originally published in March 2017 and updated in November 2020.

 What’s holding you back from writing?

-A lot of writers say their biggest problem is “finding time” … but I think this often relates to a lack of self-confidence.
+A lot of writers say their biggest problem is “finding time” … but sometimes the underlying problem is really a lack of self-confidence.

 Maybe other priorities keep crowding out your writing.

 Maybe you feel that there’s not much point writing because it’s so hard to get published.